Save £200 on 2021 departures

 waterfront at your own pace.
 Optional

-excursions include a helicopter ride, visit
+excursions include a helicopter ride, a visit to

-the people of the Cape.
+of the people of the Cape.
 (B, D)

 Full-day tour of the Cape Peninsula, following